sambacha/ethstrategy/README.md

-### **EtherStrategy ($ETHSR)**
+### **EthStrategy ($ETHXR)**

 #### **What is it?**

-EtherStrategy (\$ETHSR) is a tokenized vehicle for ETH accumulation, giving \$ETHSR holders a claim on a growing pool of ETH managed through fully transparent, onchain strategies.
+EtherStrategy (\$ETHXR) is a tokenized vehicle for ETH accumulation, giving \$ETHXR holders a claim on a growing pool of ETH managed through fully transparent, onchain strategies.

 Think of EtherStrategy as **MicroStrategy, but entirely onchain and transparent**.
 If you’re familiar with how MicroStrategy operates, you already get the gist.

-**Note:** To maximize efficiency and capture staking yield, EtherStrategy will likely hold **wstETH** xinstead of plain ETH.

 ---

 ### **TL;DR**

-1. **Seed Pool:**
+1. **Deposit Pool:**
    * The protocol starts with an initial ETH pool funded by early depositors.
-   * Early backers receive $ETHSR tokens, aligning their incentives with the protocol’s growth.
+   * Early backers receive $ETHXR tokens, aligning their incentives with the protocol’s growth.
+   * Global deposit cap at 10,000 $ETH
+   * Individual addresses capped at 100 $ETH
 2. **Growth Mechanisms:**
    * **Convertible Bonds:** Users buy bonds with USDC.
-Proceeds are used to buy ETH, growing the pool and increasing $ETHSR’s value.
+Proceeds are used to buy ETH, growing the pool and increasing $ETHXR’s value.
-   * **ATM Offerings:** If $ETHSR trades at a premium to NAV, new tokens are sold at the market price.
+   * **ATM Offerings:** If $ETHXR trades at a premium to NAV, new tokens are sold at the market price.
 Proceeds are used to acquire more ETH.
+   * **Net Asset Value (NAV) Options** \$oETHxr is an options contract that can be minted by governance that allows a holder to mint \$ETHXR by exchanging a proportional amount of NAV tokens relative to the total supply of $ETHXR
-   * **Redemptions:** If $ETHSR trades at a discount to NAV, holders can vote to redeem ETH.
+   * **Redemptions:** If $ETHXR trades at a discount to NAV, holders can vote to redeem ETH.

    ---